 Stollen is a traditional German Christmas bread that is perfect for the holidays.
 This delicious fruit cake-like bread makes great gifts and can be prepared a few weeks in advance.
 In fact, it gets better with a little age.
 Traditional sweet stollens have a variety of flavors and icing is standard.
 This recipe includes candied fruits and almonds; the powdered sugar dusting is optional but highly recommended.

-If you want to make stollen but have limited time, try making a very easy stollen bread recipe.Continue to 5 of 8 below.
+If you want to make stollen but have limited time, try using a very easy stollen bread recipe.Continue to 5 of 8 below.

 05 of 08

 If you are not a fan of bread filled with dried fruit, a cinnamon tea ring is a good recipe to try.
-The sweet cinnamon dough is formed into a ring before baking and then finished with a confectioner's sugar and milk icing.
+The sweet cinnamon dough is formed into a ring before baking and then finished with icing made from confectioners' sugar and milk.
 This recipe makes six beautiful tea rings, so you will have plenty of sweet bread to serve after Christmas dinner and to gift to friends and relatives.
 You can add cranberries, raisins, or nuts if you like, but the tea rings are just as delicious with icing alone.

 06 of 08